Dev26x/sockshop/readme.md

 - Infrastructure as Code using Terraform
 - Kubernetes deployment with NGINX Ingress and Cert-Manager
-- Monitoring with Prometheus and Grafana
+- Monitoring and logging with Prometheus and Grafana
 - Alerting with Alertmanager
 - Comprehensive CI/CD pipeline with GitHub Actions